08/03/2019 12:44 PM

-We explore four common reasons for wind damaged fencing and why it may have fallen over
+What are the reasons for wind damaged fencing and why it may have fallen over

-Poorly installed posts lead to wind damage
+Poorly installed fence posts lead to wind damage

-One common reason for a fence falling is due to the fact that the posts are rotten and therefore no longer able withstand the pressure of high winds.
 All Jacksons fencing posts undergo the unique Jakcure® timber treatment, which offers a 25-year guarantee against rotting and wood boring pests.
 The Jakcure® system drives preservative deep into the heartwood of the carefully selected timber (not all species of tree represent a timber conducive to effective treatment), which delivers a highly desirable and long lasting result which are wind resistant.

 Poorly designed fencing

 If you need to employ someone to install the fence, always take the time to get an unbiased reference to qualify the standard of his or her workmanship.
 You should also ask to see examples of previous fencing installations they have undertaken.
-Sadly, there are many trades-persons masquerading as fencing professionals when in fact they seriously lack the required industry knowledge, expertise and experience to provide a proficient service.
+Sadly, there are many trades-persons masquerading as landscaping or fencing professionals when in fact they seriously lack the required industry knowledge, training, expertise and experience to provide a proficient service.

 Jacksons operates a nationwide Approved Installer service, providing members of the public with direct access to a team of highly experienced fencing contractors.
 All Jacksons Approved Installers have agreed to abide by a unique Code of Practice which ensures an exceptional level of customer care and ultimately a high quality installation synonymous with the prestige associated with the Jacksons brand.